baabaablackgoat/shittyluareference/02-datatypes.md

 ### Numbers
 You know what a number is, don't you?
 Well, take exactly the concept you already know from your math classes and apply it here.

-In Lua, a number can be literally any number\* (\*some restrictions apply) you want it to be.
-It doesn't matter if this is a decimal value (commonly caled float in other languages) or not (usually called an integer), if it's positive or negative.
+In Lua, **a number can be literally any number**\* (\*some restrictions apply) you want it to be.
+It doesn't matter if this is a decimal value (commonly called float in other languages) or not (usually called an integer), if it's positive or negative.
 All numbers are always considered a floating point value.

 This allows for easy arithmetics with numbers in Lua.
 The classic operands like +, -, *, and / all apply, but there's some more neat stuff that are all integrated into Lua.
 We'll probably learn more about that later.